martimy/clab_yang/tutorial.md

 **Using gNMIc**

 The gNMIc tool requires access credentials and other information to be able to access routers.
-Instead of repeatedly supplying all of this information in the command line, we can use environment variables instead.
+Instead of repeatedly supplying all of this information in the command line, we can use environment variables.
 So before using gNMIc, set the following environment variables:

 ```
 export GNMIC_USERNAME=admin